 Housing costs in Stony Brook are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Stony Brook is a decidedly white-collar town, with fully 93.06% of the workforce employed in white-collar jobs, well above the national average.
+Stony Brook is a decidedly white-collar town, with fully 92.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Stony Brook is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stony Brook who work in teaching (13.98%), healthcare (13.30%), and management occupations (11.00%).
+There are especially a lot of people living in Stony Brook who work in teaching (15.58%), healthcare (13.50%), and sales jobs (11.42%).

 Also of interest is that Stony Brook has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.92% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.